Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project03_coffee_shop/finished/backend/README.md

 #### Virtual Enviornment

-You should always working in a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized:
+You should always be working in a virtual environment whenever using Python for projects.
+This keeps your dependencies for each project separate and organized:

   ```bash
   $ cd YOUR_PROJECT_DIRECTORY_PATH/